Patulin: Risk management and regulations

-The provisional tolerable daily intake (PTDI) for patulin was set at 0.43 µg/kg bw by the FDA based on a NOAEL of 0.3 mg/kg bw per week.
+The provisional tolerable daily intake (PTDI) for patulin was set at 0.43 μg/kg body weight by the FDA based on a NOAEL of 0.3 mg/kg body weight per week.
 Monte Carlo analysis was done on apple juice to compare exposure and the PTDI.
 Without controls or an action limit, the 90th percentile of consumers would not be above the PTDI.
-However, the concentration in children 1–2 years old would be three times as high as the PDTI, hence an action limit of 50 µg/kg.
+However, the concentration in children 1–2 years old would be three times as high as the PDTI, hence an action limit of 50 μg/kg.